Distance: 27 miles out and back

 The Death Ride has made its three summits—Carson, Monitor, and Ebbetts—famous.
 The three climbs are very different.
 Carson Pass—included in the Carson Pass Plus ride—is an almost straight slog whose selling point is its magnificent vistas.
 Monitor Pass is a monotonous, seemingly endless straight grind up through featureless high desert country I find esthetically without merit.
 Many riders love it.
 I’ve asked them why, and it seems to come down to how you feel about straight 50-mph descents.
 I don’t care for them, so Monitor isn’t in my list.

 Ebbetts Pass, on the other hand, is one of the four or five best rides in California, a challenging but always rewarding climb along rocky steams and through pretty Sierra Nevada forest surrounded by classic High Sierra granite and big canyon views, with a road contour that is constantly varying—no long, tedious slogs, I promise.
 And the descent is even better—very much in the running for best descent in California.
 The road surface is as good as a road surface that experiences California high-country winters can be—the top few miles are a bit rough on the descent but most of it is close to glass.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Begin at the intersection of Hwys 89 and 4.
 There’s a large dirt parking lot at the intersection.
 The route is simplicity itself: ride south on Hwy 4 to Ebbetts Pass, then turn around and ride home.
-There’s a sign at the intersection reading “24% grade ahead,” and it isn’t lying, but that’s Pacific Grade, which is west of Hermit Valley on the other side of the pass and our route doesn’t go that far.
+There’s a road sign immediately after you get on the bike reading “24% grade ahead,” and it isn’t lying, but that’s Pacific Grade, which is west of Hermit Valley on the other side of the pass and our route doesn’t go that far.